SMR404/WearableCapacityMonitor/solid_Modeling/README.md

 Solid Modeling Files
 ----------------

-I would recommend using the .STEP file as it is likely the most hassle free method of importing the assembly and is the only one that I can confirm imports without issues.

 Note that this assembly simply represents a proof of concept and has not been designed to fulfill any practical purpose.

+It seems that the Raspberry Pi model (and only that model) does not want to load properly when the STEP or IGES file is imported.
+If you want to place it into the assembly again, I have a folder with only that model in it here.
+I got it from https://grabcad.com/library/raspberry-pi-3-6

 I had to modify the lower receiver to fit the Qi Wireless Charging Ciruit and the Magnetic card reader in a semi-acceptable fashion.
 In this assembly, the lower receiver is a modified (read: has sections manually and physically cut away with a power tool) version of the New Frontier LW-15 Polymer Lower Receiver (https://newfrontierarmory.com/shop/lw-15-complete-polymer-lower-receiver/).